The Half of It: Production

 Alice Wu started writing The Half of It in the aftermath of the 2016 United States presidential election.
 The screenplay drew inspiration from the 1897 play Cyrano de Bergerac by Edmond Rostand.
 In April 2019, it was announced that Leah Lewis, Alexxis Lemire, Daniel Diemer, Becky Ann Baker, Catherine Curtin, Wolfgang Novogratz, and Enrique Murciano joined the cast of the film, with Wu directing and Netflix distributing.
 Anthony Bregman of Likely Story, M. Blair Breard, and Wu served as producers, and Likely Story's Erica Matlin and Greg Zuk executive produced.
 In June 2019, it was announced that Collin Chou had joined the cast.

 The film's name alludes to love as discussed in Plato's Symposium - which was cited in the opening sequence and structured various visual motifs.

 Filming

 Principal photography began on April 22, 2019, in New York, and concluded on May 31, 2019.
+The Adirondack Scenic Railroad station in Thendera, New York, was used for the station that Ellie's father is the stationmaster of, and the train that comes through is the Adirondak Scenic Railroad.
+The movie theater in which Paul, Ellie, and Aster watch a movie is the Strand Theater in Old Forge, New York.

 Release

 The Half of It was scheduled to have its world premiere at the Tribeca Film Festival on April 18, 2020.
 However, due to the COVID-19 pandemic, the festival was postponed.
 It was released on May 1, 2020.

 Wu did a test screening in a small conservative suburb to know how those morally aligned against the movie would feel about it.
 She was surprised that "[p]eople marked the film as ‘excellent’ and they said they're politically conservative".
 She gleaned that "there are a lot of closeted people who are actually starting to change their mind", and that Netflix could better reach them—even though a theatrical release would "be better for you as a filmmaker in terms of cachet".
 When probed by a Netflix executive on her intentions for writing the film, she realized that "people are not going to go to the theater to watch this movie but in the privacy of their own home".